Quality Standards for Online & Hybrid Teaching

 Adapting for your use

-The minimum quality standards are intended to be best practices, rather than a checklist to be completed.
+The quality standards are intended to be best practices, rather than a checklist to be completed.
 As you prepare for the upcoming term, we encourage you to adapt these recommendations and resources to the specific needs of your course or academic unit.
 For a helpful example, consider IOE’s Remote Learning Task Force Recommendations below.
 This report offers norms and best practices for supporting online learning, providing flexibility for instructors, and ensuring consistency for learners.